Stevenson University Emergency Procedures

 - Once you discover an object, don’t touch it any further.
 Make a note of what it looks like, smells like, sounds like and then clear the area.

 - Do not use a cellphone or two-way radio device.
 This may trigger an explosion of the item.
-Go yourself, or send someone else, to the closest landline telephone to contact Campus Security.
+Go yourself, or send someone else, to the closest landline telephone to contact Campus Safety.

-- Report the location of the suspicious object to Campus Security
+- Report the location of the suspicious object to Campus Safety.

 - IN THE EVENT THAT A SUSPICIOUS OBJECT IS FOUND, IT SHOULD NOT BE TOUCHED OR MOVED.
 Warn others to stay away from the suspicious object and maintain at least a 1,000 ft. clearance area.